adarsh2798/MATLAB-Implementation-of-Pure_Pursuit-and-Vector-Field-Histogram-/README.md

 ## PURE PURSUIT

 Pure pursuit alogrithm takes a (N x 2) matrix of 'N' waypoints and calculates the curvature required to drive the robot to the "lookahead" point along the line joining the current and next waypoint.
 It calculates the angualr velocity with which the robot needs to move with respect to ICR (instantaneous center of rotation).

+## VECTOR FIELD HISTOGRAM (VFH)

+VFH is used to help robot navigate through obstacle rich environment.
+Basically the workspace is discretized into grid cells.
+The robot's laser range sensors are used to detect obstacles around it and build a **CERTAINITY GRID**, in which each grid cell represnts the probabilty of existence of an obstacle there.
+This map is constructed and updated dynamically as the robot moves around, by making multiple measurements through it's laser range sensosrs and updating the probability of each grid cell.
+As the ceratinity grid is constructed, VFH generates a polar histogram around the robot which basically idnetifies "valleys", meaning sector cosisting of grid cells having least ceratinity values of an obstacle being present in it.
+The algorithm chooses the sector with least obstacle density while ensuring the sector lies in direction of desired goal point.

+Below images show sample paths taken by robot to reach goal point (8,2) and the ceratinity grid constructed in the process.
+**NOTE THAT BLACK GRID CELLS REPRESENT CELLS WITH HIGH CERATINITY VALUES OF OBSTACLES PRESENT NEAR IT**